mangesh-d43/Collection-Practice-Project/README.md

 # Collection-Practice-Project
-creating for practice of colection
+creating for practice of collection